oleggreen/colorize-maven/README.md

+#Colorize maven linux

-colorize maven linux
+Script to colorize maven output in linux
 ==============

-script to colorize maven output in linux

 To colorize maven in linux you should do next steps:

 1) copy colorize-maven.sh to home folder( ~/ )

-2) insert into ~/.bashrc next code:
-# Colorize Maven output
-if [ -f ~/.colorize-maven.sh ]; then
+2) insert into ~/.bashrc next code: if [ -f ~/.colorize-maven.sh ]; then
   . ~/.colorize-maven.sh
 fi